WFCD/WFinfo/README.md

 # Will I get Banned?

-DE[Adian] has confirmed in a forum post that this will not ban you.
+DE[Aidan] has confirmed in a forum post that this will not ban you.

 [![Image of post](https://i.imgur.com/ZGD8ISp.jpg)](https://forums.warframe.com/topic/875096-wfinfo-in-game-ducats-and-platinum-prices/?do=findComment&comment=9176107)